botpress/messaging/docs/channels/messenger.md

 ## Requirements

-You will need a Facebook App and a Facebook page to connect you bot to messenger
+You will need a Facebook app and a Facebook page to connect you bot to messenger

 ### Create a Facebook App